AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 ### Locating persons by tag: `searchtag`

-Finds persons whose names contain any of the given keywords.
+Finds persons whose tags contain any of the given keywords.

 Format: `searchtag KEYWORD [MORE_KEYWORDS]`